ad1tyaaa/learningGit/notes.md

 It lets us inspect the current state of our repository.
 It tells us which files are tracked or untracked in the git repository.
 It also tells us the branch we are currently on, and any changes that have been made to the tracked files in the current branch.

-**But, what if there are any files that shouldn't be included in ther epo at all ?**
+**But, what if there are any files that shouldn't be included in ther repo at all ?**

 We may have files that store private keys, or build files, that are unnecessary for the repo.
 To exclude a file or directory from being tracked by git, we use a `.gitignore` file.